ocsf/ocsf-docs/Understanding OCSF.md

 ### Observables

 Observable is an object referenced by the primary base event array attribute `observables`.
 It is populated from other attributes produced or mapped from the source event.
 An Observable object (`observable`) surfaces in one place across any event while the security indicators that populate it may occur in many places across event classes.
-In effect it is an array of summaries of those attributes regardless of where they stem from in the event based on their data type or object type (e.g. `ip_address`, `process`, `file` etc).
+In effect, it is an array of summaries of those attributes regardless of where they stem from in the event based on their data type or object type (e.g. `ip_address`, `process`, `file` etc).

 For example, an IP address may populate  multiple attributes: `public_ip, intermediate_ips, ip `(as part of objects Endpoint, Device, Network Proxy, etc.).
 An analyst may be interested to know if a particular IP address is present anywhere in any event.
-Searching for the IP address value from the base event `observables` attribute surfaces any of these events more easily than remembering all of the attributes across all event classes that may have an IP address.
+Searching for the IP address value from the base event `observables` attribute surfaces any of these events more easily than remembering all the attributes across all event classes that may have an IP address.

 Further, there are other attributes that may also need to be surfaced from the same event, which is why `observables` is an array attribute of the base event class.
 The interesting attributes of scalar or object data types are represented as strings, with an attribute type discriminator to indicate the original type: